 Thus, St. Mary Major Basilica was built on the Esquiline Hill in Rome around 431-432 AD.

-Resource: our Virtual Pilgrimage to the Basilica of St. Mary Major (coming soon to YouTube)
+Resource: our Virtual Pilgrimage to the Basilica of St. Mary Major (watch on YouTube here)